Custom Products for the Digital Radio Amateur Enthusiast |

 selects which channel feeds the transmitter - no soldering is required to make the selection.
 The

 TX audio signal is fed from the high-power headphone outputs to the TX header.
-Maximim TX output level
+Maximum TX output level

 to "Max White" (no red).
-Most portable radios don't need additional AlsaMixer adjustment - but radios
+Most portable radios don't need additional AlsaMixer adjustment - the default

 PTT Keying:

 The DRA-Pi-Zero uses a relay for PTT switching.
-Some radios don't like a transistor, and using a relay
+Some radios don't like a transistor, and the use of

 switching is fast - but the reed relay we use is almost as fast.
 For the protocols this hardware